dahliaOS/buildroot/.github/README.md

 <a href="https://dahliaos.io/donate">Donate</a> •
 <a href="https://docs.dahliaos.io">Documentation</a>

-# Buildroot
+# OS

+This is build system for dahliaOS.
+It is based on [Buildroot](https://buildroot.org/) and ran in a Docker container.

+This project is a fork from [AdvancedClimateSystems/docker-buildroot](https://github.com/AdvancedClimateSystems/docker-buildroot).
 - Buildroot is a simple, efficient and easy-to-use tool to generate embedded Linux systems through cross-compilation.
 - This tool compiles dahliaOS Linux-based builds.

-This project is a fork from [AdvancedClimateSystems/docker-buildroot](https://github.com/AdvancedClimateSystems/docker-buildroot).

 ## Install Docker